THE ROOT CAUSE

 I could tell my personal story.

-As an African American woman my hair styles have run the gamut; from being blow-dried and flat-ironed, to rocking a weave, to having braids (individual and corn-rolls), to all natural curly, to my latest, goddess loc’s and passion twists, the majority of my adult life lived with (flat-ironed) straight hair.
-So I wasn’t quite prepared for the effect that my latest more afro-trendy styles (goddess-loc’s and passion twists) would have on my life.
+As an African American woman, my hairstyles have run the gamut, from blow-dried and flat-ironed to rocking a weave to having braids (individual and corn-rolls), to all natural curly, to my latest, goddess locs and passion twists.
+The majority of my adult life lived with (flat-ironed) straight hair.
+So, I wasn't quite prepared for the effect my latest, more afro-trendy style (goddess-loc and passion twists) would have on my life.

-Now, I was stared at or stopped in Trader Joe’s, public parking lots, elevators, restaurants, grocery stores and malls.
-Basically any public space.
+Now, I was stared at or stopped in Trader Joe's, public parking lots, elevators, restaurants, grocery stores, and malls.
+Any public space.
 The stares were curiosity.
-The questions were “Can I touch it?” or “How often do you wash it?”.
+The questions were "Can I touch it?" or "How often do you wash it?".

-I understood the “Can I touch it?” question.
-When human beings see something uncommon to their experience their first reaction is usually to reach out to touch it as a means of identification.
-But…NO, you don’t get to justify my hair via touch to make yourself more comfortable with my God given difference.
+I understood the "Can I touch it?" question.
+When human beings see something uncommon to their experience, their first reaction is to reach out to touch it as a means of identification.
+But…No, you don't get to justify my hair via touch to make yourself more comfortable with my God-given difference.

 But I digress….

 This generation of Millennials and Gen Z have taken the community Sista-Girl Hair Circle and made it virtual.
-One can literally fall down a rabbit hole of hair videos posted by the aforementioned generations giving tips on hair health, hair maintenance, hair growth and how to apply the latest styles.
-I do think this current obsession with lace front wigs is a bit much, but in that I am probably telling my age.
-Although Gen-Xers did not have the accessibility of a video archive of tutorials growing up, we had our mothers, girlfriends, cousins, aunties and em’.
+One can fall down a rabbit hole of hair videos giving tips on hair health, hair maintenance, hair growth, and applying the latest styles.
+This current obsession with lace front wigs is a bit much, but with that, I am probably telling my age.
+Although Gen-Xers did not have the accessibility of a video archive of tutorials growing up, we had our mothers, girlfriends, cousins, aunties, and em'.
 Either way, black women get it in.
-We learn, we share and we thrive.
-Loving ourselves in spite of a world that scrutinizes and demeans what God chose to give to only us.
-No other group, culture, race or creed has our hair texture.
-We are the diamond in the rough…the rare gem amongst stones, wearing our crown with glory.
+We learn, we share, and we thrive.

 Oh!
 Lest I forget!

-Regarding the elderly white woman who wanted to share her feelings about black hair with me.
-In the end, I chose option 4, the road most traveled: Apathetic Politeness.
+Regarding the elderly white woman who came to my table and wanted to share her feelings about black hair with me, in the end, I chose option 4, the road most traveled: situational kindness.